Professional Learning Overview

-Purposes for Professional Learning: PISD specifies three distinct purposes for professional learning including: individual growth and development; team, department and school improvement; and program implementation or district-wide initiatives, all linked to increasing student achievement.
+PISD specifies three distinct purposes for professional learning, all linked to increasing student achievement:

 Standards for Professional Learning

 Standards for Professional Learning outline the characteristics of professional learning that lead to effective teaching practices, supportive leadership, and improved student results.
-The standards make explicit that the purpose of professional learning is for educators to develop the knowledge, skills, practices, and dispositions they need to help students perform at high levels.
-(Standards created and used with permission by Learning Forward).
+The standards make explicit that the purpose of professional learning is for educators to develop the knowledge, skills, practices, and dispositions to help students perform at high levels.
+(Standards created by and used with permission from Learning Forward)